Badzym/ovu-app/ovu-app/README.md

 - Camera access requires HTTPS in production
 - User must grant camera permissions
 - Images are processed locally (no server upload)
+- Native app permissions are handled by the OS

 ## Contributing